DeeBaker/405EdVoice/README.md

 # Oppose DeVos
 The committee vote, originally scheduled to take place Tuesday has been rescheduled for Jan.
 31 at 10 a.m.
-If she passes the commitee vote then it will go to the entire senate for vote.
+If DeVos passes the committee vote then it will go to the entire senate for vote.
-SO its important to voice your opinion to all the commitee members now They are the members of the Senate Committee on Health, Education, Labor and Pensions:
+So it is important to voice your opinion to all the commitee members now.
+They are the members of the Senate Committee on Health, Education, Labor and Pensions:

 Committee Membership